whitemmatt1/pbr-ibl/README.md

 ### This is my personal project on pbr rendering and image based lighting using OpenGL and C++.

 This was made using the tutorials from [LearnOpenGL](https://learnopengl.com) by Joey de Vries.
-Currently rebuilding from scratch to use ImGui and dynamically load and render models and textures in runtime, also hopefully be alot cleaner.
+Currently rebuilding from scratch to use ImGui and dynamically load and render models and textures at runtime, also hopefully be alot cleaner.

 ## Screenshots